-The University of Kentucky Department of Ophthalmology graduated our inaugural Glaucoma Fellow in June 2015.
-The fellowship offers a strong clinical and surgical experience, with opportunities for teaching and research.
-We are committed to providing excellent patient care in an academic setting.
-Both Dr. Sheila Sanders and Dr. Danny Moore are previous recipients of the departmental Outstanding Teaching Award.
-We are pleased to welcome Dr. Joshua Evans, as our newest faculty member.
+The University of Kentucky Glaucoma Fellowship offers an immersive clinical and surgical experience, with opportunities for teaching and research.
+We are a large referral glaucoma service committed to excellent patient care in an academic setting.

-The Glaucoma Fellowship pays at the PGY5 level for our institution (around 62,000 annually).
+The Glaucoma Fellowship pays at the PGY5 level for our institution (about $62,500 annually).

 At this time, applications from foreign medical graduates are not being accepted.